Doping of large-pore crown graphene nanomesh

-To reach the maximum capacity of the pore, we add more lithium atoms, thus forming $4$Li@O--GNM$9$, $5$Li@O--GNM$9$, $6$Li@O--GNM$9$, and $7$Li@O--GNM$9$ systems (Fig. \ref{4567LiNa}).
-The Li atoms cluster above the pore, with the fourth one sitting about $2.79$ \r{A} above the plane of the GNM.
-The DOS of these systems shows that the trend that started with small Li clusters continues; that the lowest Li$_n$ states get pushed deeper into the system spectrum, an indication that fewer Li atoms are ionized.
-One interesting feature is that in the $4$Li@O--GNM$9$ the lowest Li$_4$ state is now below the valence band edge, with {\it two} electrons transferred from the cluster to the O--GNM.
+To reach the maximum capacity of the pore, we add more lithium atoms.
+The fourth atom of the $4$Li@O--GNM$9$ system sits about $2.79$ \r{A} above the plane of the GNM (Fig. \ref{Li@O-GNM9}d).
+One interesting feature in the $4$Li@O--GNM$9$ system is that the lowest Li$_4$ state is now below the {\it valence} band edge, with {\it two} electrons transferred from the cluster to the O--GNM.
 The binding energy of the $4$Li@O--GNM$9$ is $1.59$ eV.
-At higher doping, a Li state always persists in the conduction band of the system.
-The charge transfer to the O--GNM$9$ is $1$,$2$, and $3$ electrons, and the binding energy is $1.43$, $0.73$, and $0.44$ eV, for the $5$Li@O--GNM$9$, $6$Li@O--GNM$9$, and $7$Li@O--GNM$9$, respectively.
-This makes the $4$Li@O--GNM$9$ system the most favorable from a device perspective.
-Table \ref{ndopingtable} summarizes our results for various O--GNM9 systems.
+At higher doping ($5$Li@O--GNM$9$, and $6$Li@O--GNM$9$), a Li state persists in the conduction band of the system (supplementary data, Fig. S1).